Office of Australian Industrial Participation

 Throughout his career Christopher has undertaken business development, marketing and strategic analysis roles in the Asia Pacific region with both the private and public sector.
 This depth and breadth of experience provides him with unique understanding of the issues facing SME's as well as how to access government programs for leveraging new and enhancing existing opportunities for business growth.

 Most recently Christopher led the Queensland Government's aviation and aerospace team and was the Queensland Government representative on groups including the Australian Joint Strike Fighter Industry Group (AJIG), the Australian Aerospace Industry Foundation (AAIF), and the Association for Unmanned Vehicle Systems Australia (AUVSA).
-In this position he assisted companies to identify and capture new opportunities in global supply chains, R&D linkages and new markets.
+In this position he assisted companies to identify and capture new opportunities in global supply chains, research and development linkages and new markets.

 Prior to this Christopher has served in management positions within Australia and Asia in foreign affairs, marketing and strategic analysis, business development and venture capital.

-Christopher has a MBA from the Queensland University of Technology.
+Christopher has a Master of Business Administration from the Queensland University of Technology.